pogodevorg/awesome-pokemongo/README.md

 #### Applications

+* [Pokemap](https://github.com/BrianEstrada/PokeScanner) - A native Android client to map the Pokemon around you.
-* [PokeScanner](https://github.com/BrianEstrada/PokeScanner) - A Scanning tool for Pokemon Go for Android.
+* [PokeScanner](https://github.com/omkarmoghe/Pokemap) - A Scanning tool for Pokemon Go for Android.

 #### Development Resources